Feedback

 Teaches the use of basic mathematical processes to solve business applications.
 Topics include percentages, simple interest, compound interest, annuities, markups and markdowns, payroll, trade and cash discounts, banking, and solving problems with equations and formulas.

-Prerequisite: BUS 100 or concurrent enrollment, MATH 78/79 with a grade of C or better or CCP 79 with a grade of B or better or instructor permission.
+Prerequisite: BUS 100 or concurrent enrollment, MATH 78/79 with a grade of C or better or CCP 79 with a grade of B or better, or instructor permission.
+Co-requisite: BUS 100 if not applied as a prerequisite

 BUS 119Business Communications5 CR REELS, Sp